Ten0/homeassistant_python_typer/INSTALL.md

 The set of commands to run to update your types then becomes:
 ```
+cd homeassistant_python_typer/src
 git pull
 export HOMEASSISTANT_URL="URL of your home assistant instance"
 export HOMEASSISTANT_TOKEN="A long-lived access token to your HomeAssistant instance"
-python3 -m homeassistant_python_typer /path/to/write/hapt.py
+python3 -m homeassistant_python_typer /path/to/write/hapt.py && cp ../homeassistant_python_typer_helpers.py /path/to/write/homeassistant_python_typer_helpers.py
 ```

 <details>
 <summary>direnv</summary>

-You may make them accessible without friction as you `cd` into the relevant project folder by using [`direnv`](https://direnv.net/).
+You may make the environment variables (and appropriate Python version) accessible without friction as you `cd` into the relevant project folder by using [`direnv`](https://direnv.net/).

 Note that this project already has a `.envrc` configured that ends up sourcing the gitignored file `.secrets`, so you may put the definition of these environment variables there.
 </details>

-For now it's also required to copy the `homeassistant_python_typer_helpers.py` file from this repository to your app folder as well.

-This will probably get cleaned up eventually in favor of letting the script do that copy for you as well (you'd specify an output directory), or by having the script write all of that into `hapt.py`, or having it as a `pip` dependency.